-In addition to this, the platform doesn’t actually teach you to speak as there is no conversation practice and you are just asked to say words and phrases out loud to yourself over and over again, hopefully improving in the process.
+In addition to this, I didn’t actually get any speaking practice, as there is no conversation practice and you are just asked to say words and phrases out loud to yourself over and over again, hopefully improving in the process.

 Throw in the random ‘time crisis’ scenario and this really does make for a bizarre package.

 I’m not entirely sure who would benefit from or even use this kind of learning resource and in all honesty, I’m not if many people actually are.